thewchan/uxf/README.md

 processors that aren't aware of the use of custom types as such.

-Here, we'll look at both approaches for two different custom types, a complex number and an enumeration.
+Here, we'll look at both approaches for two different custom types, a point and an enumeration.

     uxf 1.0
     [
-      {<Cmplx> 1.4 9.8} {<Cmplx> -0.7 3.0} {<Cmplx> 2.1 -6.3}
+      {<Point> 1.4 9.8} {<Point> -0.7 3.0} {<Point> 2.1 -6.3}
       <Light: GREEN> <Light: AMBER> <Light: RED>
     ]

-This first approach shows three complex numbers, each represented by a map with a `str` indicating the type and using ``real``s for the real and imaginary parts of the number.
+This first approach shows three points, each represented by a map with a `str` indicating the type and using ``real``s for the real and imaginary parts of the number.
 The example also shows a traffic light enumeration each represented by a `str` with internal structure.

-A UXF processor has no knowledge of these representations of complex numbers or enumerations, but will handle both seamlessly since they are both represented in terms of built-in UXF types.
+A UXF processor has no knowledge of these representations of points or enumerations, but will handle both seamlessly since they are both represented in terms of built-in UXF types.
 Nonetheless, an application that reads such UXF data can recognize and convert to and from these representations to and from the actual types.

     uxf 1.0
-    =Cmplx real_:real imag:real
+    =Complex Real:real Imag:real
     =TrafficLightGreen
     =TrafficLightAmber
     =TrafficLightRed
     [
-      (Cmplx 1.4 9.8 -0.7 3.0 2.1 -6.3)
+      (Complex 1.4 9.8 -0.7 3.0 2.1 -6.3)
       (TrafficLightRed) (TrafficLightGreen) (TrafficLightAmber)
     ]

 This second approach uses four _ttypes_.
-For the first complex field name we had to use `real_` rather than `real`, since table (_ttype_) and field names may not be the same as any built-in type or constant.
+Note that the Complex _ttype_ is available as an import, so we could replace `=Complex Real:real Image:real` with `!numbers` — see [Imports](#imports).
 For the enumeration we used three separate fieldness tables.

 Using tables gives us the advantage that we can represent any number of values of a particular _ttype_ in a single table (including just one, or